TaufeqRazakh/IntroToPerformanceProfiling/readme.md

 - [PAPI](http://icl.cs.utk.edu/papi/)

 > How does a profiler work ?
-They make use of the performance counter hardware that is in-built to the architecture
+They make use of the performance counter hardware that is in-built to the architecture.
+To check if hardware event-based sampling is enabled on your allocated compute node:
+$ cat /proc/sys/kernel/perf_event_paranoid ----> it should give a value of 0

 The directory [cpu_profiling](/cpu_profiling) has the source code to calculate pi over 100000 bins.